 Mas, Erick M., and Blair Kidwell “In Search of Status: The Influence of Socioeconomic Status and Political Ideology on Product Acquisition Choices,” preparing manuscript for submission to the Journal of Consumer Research.

-Prior to academia, during my professional career in digital advertising, I also worked as an Adjunct Instructor teaching a variety of undergraduate marketing courses (e.g., Principles, Advertising, Sales, Global Marketing, etc.).
+During my professional career in digital advertising, I also worked as an Adjunct Instructor teaching a variety of undergraduate marketing courses (e.g., Principles, Advertising, Sales, Global Marketing, etc.).
 As a PhD student, I taught Consumer Behavior and Digital and B&M Retailing in face-to-face, online, and hybrid formats.
 I also guest lectured for Marketing Research as a graduate student.
 At Vanderbilt, I have guest lectured for courses in Experimental Economics and Consumer Behavior at a graduate level.
 Click here for more.

 (MKTG 4600 - ONLINE)